-In hinted at a palette earlier, but by not painting right out of the pot, it helps incentives you to thin your paints.
+By not painting right out of the pot, a palette helps incentives you to thin your paints.

 A palette doesn’t need to be one of those funny shapes Bob Ross used.
 Instead, find anything that has a smooth, non-porous (doesn’t absorbed) surface.
 A lid or Tupperware works well.